Plinko Audit · YEET-PLI

 Yeet Plinko is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific RTP figure until Yeet publishes it or our next-cycle reproduction confirms it.
 For small-stake exploration play, the verified fairness layer is sufficient.
 For high-volume play that depends on the RTP being at a specific number, wait for the publication before scaling up.

-Yeet plinko mechanic vs Stake Plinko, what is different?
+How does yeet plinko mechanic vs Stake Plinko, what is different? work?

 Structurally identical binomial bucket distribution at both brands.
 The fairness primitive (HMAC-SHA256 with byte-per-row peg decisions) is identical.
 What differs is brand-side multiplier-table calibration (Stake at 99 percent, Yeet pending verification).
 Stake has deeper Plinko configuration depth (more row counts × risk tier variants); Yeet's specific configurations are pending verification.